 How Azure SD-WAN Secures Azure Resources

-In addition to connectivity, Cato’s Azure SD-WAN solution secures cloud resource against network-based threats.
-Every Cato PoP provides Cato complete sure of security services, eliminating the need for backhaul.
+In addition to connectivity, Cato’s Azure SD-WAN solution secures cloud resources against network-based threats.
+Every Cato PoP provides Cato’s complete suite of security services, eliminating the need for backhauling.

 Azure SD-WAN Benefits

 The bottom line is that Azure SD-WAN delivers connectivity and security with minimal complexity and cost: